CACI-International/ergo/ergo/user_guide/src/details/runtime/type_system.md

 The script language is dynamically and strongly typed.
-The type system includes the concept of type classes/traits, which define functionality implemented over the type.
+The type system includes the concept of type classes/traits, which define functionality implemented over a type.
 Types and traits may include arbitrary runtime information, including nested types.

-While the language _is_ dynamically typed, most functions check types as soon as possible and are applied immediately in scripts, so the runtime behaves optimistically as a statically-typed language.
+While the language _is_ dynamically typed, most functions check argument types when they are applied, so type errors may occur earlier to be more useful.

 ## Script Types
 The following types are most often created directly using script syntax: